tiberlab/tibercad/manual/Sphinx/GettingStarted/Dsc.rst

         }
     }

-The intensity of illumination can be changed sweeping the value of x diflerent to 1 (1 = 1 Sun of power).
+The intensity of illumination can be changed sweeping the value of x different to 1 (1 = 1 Sun of power).

 Output